 FILM IS THE HIGHEST FORM OF COMMERCIAL ART: SATYAJIT RAY

 Despite CBFC approval, State of West Bengal & Kolkata Police obstructed Director, Anik Datta’s ‘Future Ghosts’, from being exhibited.
-The film was duly released in Kolkata on 15.02.2019.
-By the evening of 16.02.2019, without any communication from the exhibitors, the film was abruptly and suddenly taken off most cinema halls.
-Today the film is off all the screens in Kolkata that are under the jurisdiction of Kolkata Police.
+It had been duly released in Kolkata on 15.02.2019.
+By evening of 16.02.2019, without any communication from exhibitors, the film was abruptly and suddenly taken off most cinema halls.
+Today the film is off all the screens in Kolkata that are under jurisdiction of Kolkata Police.
 Tickets are available online only at Jayanti Cinema, Barrackpore.
-Anik Datta had previously directed, the outstandingly successful film, ‘Ghost’s Future’ and had popularized the genre.
+Anik Datta had previously directed, outstandingly successful, ‘Ghost’s Future’.

-“Dr. Singhvi has placed a chart indicating that the film is presently running in ten theaters.
-Dr. Singhvi, on instructions which have been received by him, makes a specific statement that neither has the film been banned nor has recourse been taken to the powers contained in Section 6 of The West Bengal Cinemas (Regulation) Act, 1954 or Section 13 of The Cinematograph Act, 1952.
+“Dr. Singhvi has placed a chart indicating, the film is presently running in ten theaters.
+Dr. Singhvi, on instructions which have been received by him, makes a specific statement, neither has the film been banned nor has recourse been taken to the powers contained in Section 6 of The West Bengal Cinemas (Regulation) Act, 1954 or Section 13 of The Cinematograph Act, 1952.

-The chart which has been placed on the record by Dr. Singhvi indicates that all the theaters where the film is being screened are situated outside Kolkata.
+The chart which has been placed on record by Dr. Singhvi indicates, all theaters where the film is being screened are situated outside Kolkata.

-We direct the Principal Secretary, Department of Home, Government of West Bengal and the Director General of Police to immediately issue communications to all the theaters where film was being originally screened intimating them that there is no ban on the screening of the film, and that the State shall take necessary steps for protecting the properties of the theater owners and the safety of the members of the public who wish to view the film.”
+We direct Principal Secretary, Department of Home, Government of West Bengal and Director General of Police to immediately issue communications to all theaters where the film was being originally screened intimating them, there is no ban on the screening of the film, and State shall take necessary steps for protecting properties of theater owners and safety of members of the public who wish to view the film.”

 – Hon’ble Justice Dr. D.Y.
 Chandrachud, Indibily Creative Pvt.
 Ltd. v.
 Govt. of West Bengal, [Writ Petition (Civil) No. 306 of 2019].